Kiss Me Goodbye (film)

 Kiss Me Goodbye is a 1982 American romantic comedy film directed by Robert Mulligan, and starring Sally Field, James Caan, Jeff Bridges and Claire Trevor (in her final film role).

 It is a remake of Dona Flor and Her Two Husbands (Dona Flor e Seus Dois Maridos in Portuguese), a 1976 Brazilian film, based on Jorge Amado's book of the same name.

 Field was nominated for a Golden Globe Award for Best Actress in a Motion Picture – Comedy/Musical for her performance, but Caan later said he disliked the film, as he did several ones in which he appeared either just to keep working or for the money.
 In a 1991 interview, Caan claimed that making Kiss Me Goodbye was one of the most unpleasant experiences of his life, and that as a consequence, he did not make another film for five years.

 Plot

 Kay is the widow of a Broadway showman called Jolly, who died falling from a staircase at their home.
-Kay plans to remarry, to an archaeologist Rupert, and suggests that they live in the same house.
+Kay plans to remarry, to an Egyptologist named Rupert, and suggests that they live in the same house.
 Jolly returns to her life as a ghost.
 Seen only by her, Jolly meddles in Kay's affairs and causes her mother and others to question her state of mind.

 On a romantic weekend in the country together, Kay and Rupert are accompanied by Jolly, who is annoyed by Rupert's pretending to be able to see and hear him.
 The situation comes to a head back at the house, where a colleague of Rupert's attempts to stage an exorcism.

 Jolly, finally convinced that Kay will be okay without him, kisses her goodbye for good.
 The film ends with Kay and Rupert getting married at the wedding rehearsal.